-Non-indigenous marine species recorded from the Bluff Harbour first baseline survey in March 2003.
-Likely vectors of introduction are largely derived from Cranfield et al (1998), where H = Hull fouling and B = Ballast water transport.
-Novel NIS not listed in Cranfield et al (1998) or previously encountered by taxonomic experts in New Zealand waters are marked as New Records (NR).
-For these species and others for which information is scarce, dates of first detection are provided rather than probable dates of introduction.
+Non-indigenous marine species recorded from the Port of Nelson during the first (T1) and second (T2) baseline surveys.
+Likely vectors of introduction are derived mainly from Cranfield et al. (1998), where "H' indicates hull fouling and 'B' indicates ballast water transport.
+Novel NIS not listed in Cranfield et al. (1998) or previously encountered in New Zealand are marked as new records (NR).
+For these, and other species for which information is scarce, we provide dates of first detection rather than probable dates of introduction.